Coastal Carpet Python

 Bites from a large Carpet Python may cause substantial lacerations or punctures to both people or pets.
 Injuries can be quite severe.
 Bites requiring surgical intervention in both humans and pets have been recorded.
 In this case bites from this species should be avoided as a precaution.

-General description: Large, heavy bodied snake with a highly variable, mottled & blotched pattern and color.
+General description: Large, heavy bodied snake with a highly variable, mottled & blotched pattern and colour.
 Mostly white to cream on the underside.
 Head is distinct from the neck.
 Deeply pitted scales (infralabials) along bottom jaw and to a lesser extent the upper jaw (supralabials) with small “granular scattered scales on top of the head.
 Midbody scales in 40 – 60 rows.

 Average Length: Around 2.1 metres but large specimens exceed 3 meters.
 Largest reliable record at 4.2 metres in length.
 Tales of specimens spanning double lanes of standard road carriageways are greatly exaggerated and not substantiated by species records.